• Skip to primary navigation

 These steak fries are oven baked with a crisp seasoned crust.
 The perfect side dish! #fries #sidedish

-These steak fries are oven baked with a crisp seasoned coating.
+These easy oven baked steak fries are tossed in a boldly seasoned coating that bakes up crisp and delicious every time.
 Your family won't be able to get enough of this easy recipe!

-Steak fries are thick potato wedges that are seasoned and baked or fried until golden brown and tender.
+These delicious steak fries are an easy side dish consisting of thick potato wedges that are seasoned and baked at a high temperature to crispy perfection in the oven.
 They are very similar to classic French fries, but cut thicker and often contain a crispier coating.
+Perfect for pairing with your favorite sandwiches or a juicy gourmet burger.

-The secret to the great steak fries is liberally dusting them in a flavorful flour and spice seasoning mixture.
-This mixture combines with cooking oil allowing it to cling tightly to the potatoes while baking, giving them that crisp coating you crave.
+The secret to making the best steak fries is liberally dusting them in a flavorful flour and spice seasoning mixture.
+The spice blend combines with cooking oil allowing it to cling tightly to the potatoes while baking, giving them that crisp coating you crave.

 • Onion Powder